ellaism/specs/README.md

   support level (*Majority Fork*, *Chain Split*, or *Minority Fork*).
 * Once a fork happens, and the forked can survives, a specification is moved to **Enforced** state.
 If chain split happened, it should also incidate which particular chain this specification is on.
+Specifications in this state also get a STD number in the format of `ella-$number-$feature`.
 * By default, if chain split happens, this specification repository would support both chains, unless one of the chains decided to abandon this process.